Director David Lowery wore multiple hats while making the A24 film, juggling two projects across three continents.

-Acclaimed filmmaker David Lowery is a master multitasker.
-As a writer, director, producer, and editor, he travels the world, juggling roles and projects.
-His latest movie, a modern take on an Arthurian tale, took him to Ireland for principal photography, with concurrent post-production and VFX taking place at Weta in New Zealand and Lucky Post in Dallas.
-During post for A24's The Green Knight, he was already traveling to Vancouver for production on Disney’s upcoming Peter Pan & Wendy.
-How does he do it?
-He and his team use Frame.io to keep them in sync creatively from around the world.
+As a writer, director, producer, and editor, acclaimed filmmaker David Lowery is a master multitasker who travels the world, juggling roles and projects.
+“The Green Knight” took him to Ireland for principal photography, with VFX production taking place at Weta in New Zealand and post-production at Lucky Post in Dallas.
+Meanwhile, he was already traveling to Vancouver, B.C., for production on Disney’s “Peter Pan & Wendy.”
+How did he manage to work on two projects across three continents?

-David had previously worked on the visual effects for Pete’s Dragon in the more traditional way where the director screened VFX shots weekly and gave notes to artists verbally at that time.
-On The Green Knight, he actually found it more efficient to work with the artists at Weta through Frame.io, and not just because of the difference in time zones.
-David was able to view the VFX shots at his convenience and even pop them into the edit to see how they were working.
-As a result of having the time to really digest the material, he felt that his notes were more thoughtful, specific, and actionable, and helped the artists turn around the next iteration.
+David had previously worked on the visual effects for “Pete’s Dragon” in the more traditional way, where the director screened VFX shots weekly and gave notes to artists verbally at that time.
+On “The Green Knight” he actually found it more efficient to work with the artists at Weta through Frame.io, and not just because of the difference in time zones.
+David was able to view the VFX shots at his convenience and even pop them into the edit to see how they looked in context.
+As a result of having the time to really digest the material, he felt that his notes were more thoughtful, specific, and actionable, and they helped the artists turn around the next iteration more accurately.